 Do you find it challenging to follow conversations in large groups?

 Is it more difficult when there is background noise?
 Ex.
 Restaurants or pubs.

 Do others often ask for you to turn the TV down?

 Do you no longer look forward to celebrations and events?

 Hearing loss can be frustrating for you and the people around you.
 You may begin to withdraw, lose your self-confidence, and feel isolated from others, especially in group situations.
-Perhaps you even experience that it has become difficult to manage your job satisfactorily.
+Perhaps you even experience that it has become challenging to manage your job satisfactorily.

 When your brain is deprived of sound stimulation, it loses the ability to process sounds.
-The longer you wait the more sounds disappear and it takes more time to re-adapt.
+The longer you wait, the more sounds disappear, and it takes more time to re-adapt.